LiuAoyu1998/STIDGCN/README.md

 # STIDGCN

 This is the pytorch implementation of STIDGCN.
-I hope these codes are helpful to you, 🌟!
+I hope these codes are helpful to you!

 <img src="figs/model.png" width="75%">